 No matter how well you write, you won’t land some of the jobs because of your young age.
 That sucks, but there’s a good reason behind that.

 Many companies aren’t legally allowed to pay minors for services and could suffer serious repercussions if they do.
-But don’t worry – there’s a whole world of opportunities for young, aspiring writers out there, and as long as you have some good writing samples or your own blog, you’re on your way to success.
+But don’t worry – there’s a whole world of opportunities for young, aspiring writers out there, and as long as you have some good writing samples or your own blog, and you know how to write a cover letter, you’re on your way to success.

 Whatever site you choose to work on, you’ll need a way to withdraw the cash you earn.
 PayPal is a freelancer’s favorite because it provides a convenient way to get paid and collect money from various sources.

 If you’re under 18 years old, you need to ask your parent or guardian to act as the primary account holder.
 Another option that you might consider is Payoneer or your regular online bank account, but these are less popular because most employers don’t want to bother with wire transfers.